pelikan/dhcpd/README.md

   be a separate process, but we'll see.
 Likely to happen after the parser.
 - Some address-liveness awareness code, most likely ICMP before DHCPOFFERs.
   Maybe ARP snooping over dynamic ranges?
 Would require another 2MB bitmap.
+- On commit/expiry/release is a cool feature in ISC DHCP 4.3.
+We could use such a mechanism to implement DDNS registration; command with environment variables containing lease information would do whatever you want it to.